 Abstract

-ENCODE comprises thousands of functional genomics data sets, related to numerous cancer types; it is possible to tailor them into a targeted resource for interpreting cancer genomes.
+ENCODE comprises thousands of functional genomics data sets, related to many types of cancer; it is possible to tailor these into a targeted resource for interpreting cancer genomes.
 In particular, this resource can be used to measure the impact of non-coding mutations, constituting the bulk of the somatic variants.
-Moreover, by integrating advanced assays [JZ2ALL: or we can say “specialized” assays] (e.g. STARR-seq) with many epigenetic features, we can significantly refine and make more focused these annotations (beyond a more general genome annotation), increasing the power for recurrent-mutation detection.
-Second, ENCODE signal data, especially replication timing, allows us to build precise, cancer-matched background models for mutation rates considerably more accurate than previous models.
-Third, ENCODE data, incorporating new assays, such as Hi-C and RNA-binding protein assays (i.e., eCLIP), in addition to large-scale transcription-factor ChIP-seq, allows the construction of extensive regulatory networks.
+Moreover, by integrating advanced assays (e.g. STARR-seq) with many epigenetic features, we can make a more focused and refined genome annotation, increasing the power for detecting recurrent somatic mutations in cohorts.
+Second, ENCODE signal data, especially replication timing, allows constructing precise, cancer-matched models for background mutation rates considerably more accurate than previous models.
+Third, ENCODE data, incorporating new assays, such as Hi-C and RNA-binding protein assays, in addition to large-scale transcription-factor ChIP-seq, allows the construction of extensive regulatory networks.
 In some contexts, these networks reveal how connections "rewire" during oncogenesis, as well as how these changes relate to a stem-cell state.
 More generally, one can use ENCODE networks to prioritize regulators most associated with large-scale expression changes in cancer.
-Combining the networks with the refined annotations and background mutation models, one can develop a step-wise prioritization scheme for non-coding mutations.
-Here, we show how this can be instantiated, and we perform a number of small-scale validations (i.e., luciferase assays and shRNA knockdowns) to demonstrate how the resource can prioritize mutations with significant consequences in cancer.
+Combining the networks with the refined annotations and background mutation models, one can develop a step-wise scheme for prioritizing non-coding mutations.
+Here, we show how this can be instantiated, and we perform a number of small-scale validations (i.e., luciferase assays and shRNA knockdowns) to demonstrate how the resource can highlight mutations with significant consequences in cancer.

 Introduction

-##################### V1 of para 1 updated by JZ ############################

-Large-scale functional genomics data are useful for dissecting cancer genomes, particularly for interpreting mutation and expression profiles.
-The earlier ENCODE release in 2012 and other targeted functional genomic data have motivated many integrative cancer studies from multiple aspects.
-For example, many researchers incorporated such data to jointly evaluate the functional impact of non-coding mutations, which constitute the bulk of mutations in cancer genomes.
-Besides, data sets (especially those related to replication timing and other signals) are also useful for precisely calibrating background mutation rates (BMR), which vary greatly over the genome, for better recurrent variant detection.
-In addition, ENCODE data can be used to connect non-coding elements (such as enhancers or promoters) into regulatory networks, which are pivotal for understanding cancer from a systems-biology perspective.

-############################## V2 of para 1, edits from DC ###########################

-The initial ENCODE release in 2012, along with other targeted functional genomic data, have motivated a number of integrative studies, many of which have focused on cancer genomes.
-Specifically, these data have been used to investigate cancer in three distinct ways.
-First, they enable researchers to evaluate the functional impact of non-coding mutations (i.e., the vast majority of variants in cancer genomes).1-6 Secondly, by incorporating genome-wide features (such as replication timing, methylation, and expression profiles), ENCODE data sets related to replication timing have been used to reliably estimate background mutation rates (BMR), which vary greatly over the genome; the resultant BMR estimates then enable more accurate identification of cancer drivers.
-Finally, ENCODE data sets have been used to link and organize non-coding elements (such as enhancers or promoters) into regulatory networks, which have been used to gain pivotal systems-level perspectives of cancer across patient cohorts9.
+The initial ENCODE release in 2012, along with other targeted functional genomic data, have motivated many integrative studies, some of which have focused on cancer genomes.
+Specifically, functional genomics data have been used to investigate cancer in three ways.
+First, they enable researchers to evaluate the molecular functional impact of non-coding mutations (i.e., the vast majority of variants in cancer genomes) and to develop non-coding annotation “elements” (eg enhancers) for testing for recurrent mutations and drivers in cancer cohorts.
+1-6 Secondly, by incorporating genome-wide features (such as replication timing, methylation, and expression profiles), functional genomics data sets have been used to estimate background mutation rates (BMR) in these elements.
+BMRs vary widely over the genome, and better estimates enable more accurate identification of recurrent mutations.
+Finally, ENCODE data sets have been used to link non-coding elements and organize them into regulatory networks, which have been used to gain systems-level perspectives of cancer.